 Over the Years, this Area has become associated with the work of Dr Robert Broom, Professor Phillip Tobias and Dr Revel Mason, and since that time, excavations by other researchers, have made this one of the most important fields of scientific discovery in the World.

 It was declared a National Monument under old NMC legislation on 23 November 1945.
 The surrounding Area has been declared a World Heritage Site and is referred to as 'The Cradle of Humankind'.
 A visitor's centre (Maropeng Visitors Centre) has been recently construction.

-The Cradle of Humankind, is a Site of major significance to the Fossil Heritage, of Humankind.
-A relatively small piece of Bushveld about 47,000 ha in size, the Cradle of Humankind earned its prestigious title, after a coincidence of seemingly unrelated factors exposed its treasure.
+The Cradle of Humankind, is a Site of major significance to the Fossil Heritage of Humankind.
+This was a relatively small piece of Bushveld about 47,000 ha in size, the Cradle of Humankind earned its prestigious title, after a coincidence of seemingly unrelated factors exposed its treasure.
 It’s all about Dolomite, found in substantial quantities in the Sedimentary Rock, of the Cradle.
-Certainly, when it comes to the Cradle’s Caves and their ancient Relics, it’s a miracle, mineral.
-Without the presence of Dolomite, there would be no Cradle.
+Certainly, when it comes to the Cradle’s Caves and their ancient relics.
+(Amazingly without the presence of Dolomite, there would be no Cradle though.)

 https://www.maropeng.co.za/news/entry/caving_in_a_brief_history_of_the_cradle_of_humankind- 1 November 2011- JULIA LLOYD